bootnecklad/Titan-Specifications/Specifications.md

 Word defines the label as the address, this is used to map labels to addresses.
 This time, any referance to the label in the rest of the program will return the value of the word. ie (.WORD HUE 0xFE5A) Would return 0xFE5A in (JMP HUE)

 Data will dump the list of data in order into memory, the label will return the address of the first item of the list of data.
+This is translated into .LABEL and .RAW within the assembler.

 Raw does the same as Data but there is no label mapped to the area where it its dumped into memory.